 What Colour Shirt to Wear With a Bow Tie

-A bow tie can either be the perfect complement to an outfit or an interference; so if your bow tie features a bold pattern, opt for a plain shirt to even things out.
-Alternatively, if your bow tie is subdued, you can afford to be a little more adventurous with your choice of shirt.
-For example, a classic red bow tie would look great worn with a blue and white Bengal stripe shirt, whereas a paisley bow tie would pair perfectly with a crisp white formal shirt.
+A bow tie can either be the perfect complement to an outfit or an interference; so if yours features a bold pattern, opt for a plain shirt to even things out.
+Alternatively, if it's subdued, you can afford to be a little more adventurous with your choice of shirt.
+For example, a classic red design would look great worn with a blue and white Bengal stripe shirt, whereas a paisley style would pair perfectly with a crisp white formal shirt.
+A white shirt with a bow tie is always a good idea.

 How to Tie a Bow Tie

 Pre-tied bow ties can complete a formal look in a flash.
-However, knowing how to tie a bow tie is a sartorial skill that every gentleman should possess.
+However, knowing how to tie one is a sartorial skill that every gentleman should possess.
 Simply use our guide below and you’ll be an expert in no time.

 - Standing in front of a mirror, place the bow tie around your neck with one side hanging at least two inches longer than the other.